nais/doc/docs/auth/entra-id/partials/validate.md

 **Signature Validation**

-Validate that the token is signed with a ID-porten's public key published at the JWKS endpoint.
+Validate that the token is signed with a public key published at the JWKS endpoint.
 This endpoint URI can be found in one of two ways:

 1. the `AZURE_OPENID_CONFIG_JWKS_URI` environment variable, or